 After Williams left Crawdaddy in 1968, the magazine was edited by Knobler from 1972 until its last issue in 1979.

 From 1993 to 2003 Williams self-published a Crawdaddy reincarnation.
 In 2006 it was sold to Wolfgang's Vault and later resurrected as a daily webzine.
 Effective August 5, 2011, visits began redirecting to the music website Paste, which announced that Crawdaddy "relaunches as a blog on Paste, where well share stories from the Crawdaddy archives and publish new content on legacy artists".

-August 1966.
+August 1966, 6 page article by Paul Williams about Bob Dylan.
 The first issues of Crawdaddy! had a 'fanzine look'; they were edited by Paul Williams, the godfather of American rock music criticism, printed on a mimeograph, hand assembled and stappled.

 1969, 1 page

 1973, 7 pages

 new #4, Winter 1994, Paul Williams self-published reincarnation, see above.